OkonSamuel/EvoTrees.jl/new-API/README.md

 p = m(data)
 ```

-For actual implementation, that opens the opportunity for model implementation to rely on immutably hyper-params object if desired.
+For actual implementation, that opens the opportunity for model implementation to rely on immutable hyper-params structs if desired.
-If model is iterable, and some hyper-params ca be altered during the fitting process, idea would be to have to implement a methods like: `list_mutable_hyper_params`, `set_hyper_param`, etc.
+If model is iterable, and some hyper-params can be altered during the fitting process, idea would be to have to implement methods like: `list_mutable_hyper_params`, `set_hyper_param`, etc.

-In many application, I'd argue that we don't want the original configuration (hyper-param) to be mutated, as by doing so, the trace is lost of how we got to the final state of the hypers.
+In many applications, I'd argue that we don't want the original configuration (hyper-param) to be mutated, as by doing so, the trace is lost of how we got to the final state of the hypers.
 I think it's desirable for the config / hyper-params that define the model constructor to represent the original snapshot that allows to fully reproduce a fit.

 TBD: whether the above can add pain for implementation an hyper search algo?
 Since model instantiation should be cheap, and model initialization for iterative models like EvoTrees unavoidable, it seems reasonable to instantiate a new model each time.
-May need to have helper mode to spacify what hyper-params are searchable (not necessarily the same as the mmutable ones, the later being specific to iterative models).
+May need to have helper mode to specify what hyper-params are searchable (not necessarily the same as the immutable ones, the later being specific to iterative models).

 ## Examples